MaxJackson13/Active-Directory/Authentication and Responder.md

 ----
 This algorithm is much simpler
 `NT hash = md4(utf16-le(password))`
 utf16-le is a type of character encoding.
-Where ascii characters are 8 bits long or 1 byte, utf-16le represents one ascii character as 2 bytes as the bloew image displays
+Where ASCII characters are 1 byte long, UTF-16LE represents one ASCII character as 2 bytes as the below image displays

 <img src="Images/auth.png">